richinrosh/github-slideshow/README.md

 ![KL_IOT_EXP1(1)](https://user-images.githubusercontent.com/57257722/146680046-cfaa3bfb-7ad0-4c77-81f0-4df0e469665b.jpeg)

-## About Me
-Hi everyone!
-I’m Richin, 3'rd year Electronics and Communication student from Sahrdaya college of engineering and technology,Kodakara.I’m here to get more exposure about the IoT world.And I also interested in Ethical hacking.

 # Experiment 2 : Traffic Light
 In the previous program, we have done the LED blinking experiment with one LED.
 Now, it’s time to up the stakes and do a bit more complicated experiment-traffic lights.
 Actually, these two experiments are similar.
 While in this traffic lights experiment, we use 3 LEDs with different colors rather than 1 LED.
 ## Components Required